 Step 4: Choosing a model

-- Default to GPT-5.2 (Azure) for general subjects.
-It handles long context, follows instructions tightly, and is the default chat model behind Smart Selection.
+- The default Azure chat model suits general subjects.
+It is whatever sits at the top of the Azure list, handles long context, follows instructions tightly, and is the same model Smart Selection uses for chat.

-- Try Gemini 3.1 Pro Preview for STEM Blooms with heavy mathematical or code-heavy content.
-It is also the model Deep Think uses on Google when reasoning mode is invoked.
+- A Gemini Pro tier model suits STEM Blooms with heavy mathematical or code-heavy content.
+The Pro tier is also what Deep Think reaches for on Google when reasoning mode is invoked.

-- Try Gemini 3 Flash when latency matters more than depth, for example a busy intro course where students want quick clarifications.
+- A Gemini Flash tier model suits cases where latency matters more than depth, for example a busy intro course where students want quick clarifications.

-- Avoid older or experimental tagged models for live student traffic.
+- Avoid older or preview-tagged models for live student traffic.
 They are kept available for evaluation and migration but are not what we recommend for production.

 Click Save at the bottom of the configuration page once you are happy.
 The change applies to the next message.
 Conversations already in progress continue on whatever model their in-flight request was already using.